vimalmenon/k8s-frontend/README.md

 ## K8S Frontend App

 This is a frontend app build in NextJS.
-This App will be used in [Learn K8S](https://github.com/vimalmenon/k8s-learn) project
+This App is used in [Learn K8S](https://github.com/vimalmenon/k8s-learn) project

 ---
 ### Accepted Environmental value